Portfolio blog of Linda Mayoux, an illustrator, printmaker and photographer based in Cambridge, UK.

 Image-making is a necessary part of my own process of making sense of life in our sometimes beautiful, but often insane world.
 In my ‘parallel life’ as global consultant in participatory development in Africa, Asia and Latin America I meet many wonderful, inspiring people.
 I see stunningly beautiful scenery – human rural and urban landscapes as well as ‘wild natural’ remote environments.
 I also see many shocking examples of violence, exploitation, environmental degradation, waste and powerlessness.
-The more I travel, the more questions I bring back about life at home – where are our ‘developed’ lives trying to get to and why?
+The more I travel, the more questions I bring back about life at home – where are our ‘developed’ lives trying to get to, why and at what cost?
+My image-making is a way of working through the darker side to come out the other end and ‘look on the bright side of life’.

 I work in a range of media combining drawing, printmaking, photography, collage, painting and digital media.
 Some of my work is experimental, exploring different media and effects in response to a wide range of briefs.

-Zemni Images blog brings together my portfolios and presents the different dimensions of my work, research and thoughts for University of the Creative Arts Visual Communications degree.
+This portfolio blog presents the different dimensions of my work, research and thoughts for University of the Creative Arts Visual Communications degree.
 It complements:

 - Zemni Illustration blog for level 3 Module: Advanced Practice